-In the expert witness field, Mr. Sagalow has been retained over 79 times including testifying on 28 occasions (as of August 2019) in various insurance disputes, on behalf of both the policyholder and the insurance carrier.
+In the expert witness field, Mr. Sagalow has been retained over 100 times including testifying over 40 occasions (as of August 2021), over 6 times at trial/arbitration/Hearing in various insurance disputes, on behalf of both the policyholder and the insurance carrier.

 Mr. Sagalow is a cum laude graduate of Georgetown University Law Center and holds a L.L.M degree from New York University Law School.